Best floorstanding speakers 2024: budget to premium models tested by our experts

-Every pair of floorstanding speakers recommended below has been thoroughly tested by What Hi-Fi?'s expert reviewers in our dedicated listening rooms, so you can trust our buying advice.
+Every pair of floorstanding speakers recommended below has been thoroughly tested by What Hi-Fi?'s expert reviewers in our dedicated listening rooms, meaning that you can trust our buying advice.
 You can read more about our testing process and get in-depth advice on how to choose the best floorstanding speakers, or scroll down to see our favourite models below.

 Written by